 (Reuters) - Outsourcing and consulting services provider Accenture Plc cut its full-year outlook, citing a pullback in spending by its consulting business clients, after reporting third-quarter revenue below analysts' estimates.

 Shares of Accenture, whose clients include London's Heathrow Airport, Nokia Oyj, Baker Hughes Inc and AstraZeneca UK, were down 7 percent at $74.60 in extended trading on Thursday.

 Clients were slowing the pace and level of spending on existing contracts, said Accenture, whose rivals include Cognizant Technology Solutions Corp and Infosys Ltd.

-The company expects outsourcing revenue to moderate, and consulting revenue to decline modestly or grow slightly in the current quarter, Chief Financial Officer David Roland said on a conference call with analysts.
+The company expects outsourcing revenue to moderate, and consulting revenue to decline modestly or grow slightly in the current quarter, David Roland, who takes over as chief financial officer on Monday, said on a conference call with analysts.

 Accenture now expects adjusted earnings of $4.18 to $4.22 per share on revenue growth of 3 to 4 percent in local currency for the year ending August 31.

 The company in March had forecast adjusted annual earnings of $4.24 to $4.32 per share on a revenue growth rate below the midpoint of the 5-8 percent range it previously expected in local currency.